noahehall/theBookOfNoah/0current/hashicorp/nomad.md

   - plan and review changes with a nomad server
   - submit job file to nomad server
   - review job status and logs

+### vault integration

+- nomad servers and clients retrieve vault tokens that enables the nomad tasks to complete their duties
+- nomad servers automates token renewal for nomad clients
+- vault workflow
+  - create token role for nomad server:
+    - copypasta the policy to create and manage tokens for nomad clients.
+  - create token role use by nomad server thats enabled to create tokens of the type needed by nomad clients for their tasks in nomad jobspecs
+    - this token role is the parent token used to derive child tokens for jobs requesting tokens
+    - this token role should be limited to the policies needed by tasks in job specs
+      - allowed_policies: tasks may only request vault policies in this list
+        - always use this type
+      - disallowed_policies: tasks may request any vault policy thats not in this list
+  - Configure Nomad to use the created token role.
+  - create a period token assigned to the token role and give it to nomad server(s)
+- nomad workflow
+  - use the vault stanza in the nomad server configuration to setup vault integration
+    - dont use the root token in prod, or ever, its like dev mode
+    - provide vault server(s) with a periodic service token with assigned token role
+  - use the vault stanza in the jobspec task section to secure created infrastructure

 ## examples